jhellerstein/kvs_zoo/examples/README.md

 }
 ```

-This enables **true composability** where any server can be used as a building block for more complex architectures.
+This enables architectural composability, where any server can be used as a building block for more complex architectures.